pollfly/clearml/examples/services/README.md

 Services
 ---

-The scripts in this folder are configurable services examples that perform various functions, which continue running on **ClearML Server**.
+The Services scripts are configurable services examples that perform various functions, which continue running on **ClearML Server**.
 They execute in [ClearML Agent services mode](https://clear.ml/docs/latest/docs/clearml_agent#services-mode).

 The services include: